Matrix Decomposition and Applications: Dependent Columns

 \section{Dependent Columns}

-Previously, we assumed matrix $\bA$ has linearly independent columns.
-However, this is not always necessary.
-Suppose in step $k$ of CGS or MGS, $\ba_k$ is in the plane spanned by $\bq_1, \bq_2, \ldots, \bq_{k-1}$ which is equivalent to the space spanned by $\ba_1, \ba_2, \ldots, \ba_{k-1}$, i.e., vectors $\ba_1, \ba_2, \ldots, \ba_k$ are dependent.
-Then $r_{kk}$ will be zero and $\bq_k$ does not exist because of the zero division.
-At this moment, we simply pick $\bq_k$ arbitrarily to be any normalized vector that is orthogonal to $\cspace([\bq_1, \bq_2, \ldots, \bq_{k-1}])$ and continue the Gram-Schmidt process.
-Again, for matrix $\bA$ with dependent columns, we have both reduced and full QR decomposition algorithms.
+Previously, we assumed that the matrix $\bA$ has linearly independent columns.
+However, this assumption is not always necessary.
+Suppose that in step $k$ of the CGS or MGS process, the vector $\ba_k$ lies in the plane spanned by $\bq_1, \bq_2, \ldots, \bq_{k-1}$, which is equivalent to the space spanned by $\ba_1, \ba_2, \ldots, \ba_{k-1}$, i.e., the vectors $\ba_1, \ba_2, \ldots, \ba_k$ are dependent.
+When this dependency occurs, the entry $r_{kk}$ becomes zero (see Equation~\eqref{equation:qr-gsp-equation} or Algorithm~\ref{alg:reduced-qr}), rendering $\bq_k$ undefined due to division by zero.
+To handle such scenarios, one can arbitrarily choose $\bq_k$ as any normalized vector orthogonal to the column space $\cspace([\bq_1, \bq_2, \ldots, \bq_{k-1}])$ and proceed with the Gram--Schmidt process.
+For a matrix $\bA$ with dependent columns, both reduced and full QR decomposition algorithms are still applicable.
+The procedure for step $k$ in the algorithm is redefined as follows:

-This idea can be further extended that when $\bq_k$ does not exist, we just skip the current steps.
-And add the silent columns in the end.
-In this sense, QR decomposition for a matrix with dependent columns is not unique.
-However, as long as you stick to a systematic process or a methodical procedure, QR decomposition for any matrix is unique.
+This idea can be further extended: when $\bq_k$ does not exist, we simply skip the current step and add the silent columns at the end of the process.
+Consequently, the QR decomposition of a matrix with dependent columns is generally not unique.

-This finding can also help to decide whether a set of vectors are linearly independent or not.
-Whenever $r_{kk}$ in CGS or MGS is zero, we report the vectors $\ba_1, \ba_2, \ldots, \ba_k$ are dependent and stop the algorithm for ``independence checking".
+This framework also provides a practical method for determining linear independence.
+If $r_{kk}=0$ at any step in CGS or MGS, the vectors $\ba_1, \ba_2, \ldots, \ba_k$ are reported as linearly dependent.
+At this point, the algorithm can be terminated for the purpose of detecting linear dependence.